GitHub

 👎

-Contains a variety of Premium Currencies, each used for different cosmetics or transactions.
+Contains a variety of Premium Currencies, each used for different cosmetics or purposes.

 👎